 Because they’ve reached the play-offs their odds have decreased significantly and you’re now in a position to profit from that with both the back and lay bets running at a guaranteed profit.

 Is It True You Can Request Odds On A Betting Exchange?

 Yes.
 Let’s take a look at the Ipswich v Norwich game again.
 I might like the look of Ipswich but feel 3.2 is too short.
 Therefore I can use the + and – section on the odds display to request a bigger price.

-In this Matchbook example I’ve asked for 3.34 on Ipswich instead.
-My bet will now be logged as an Unmatched Bet, but as soon as a fellow customers is happy to lay Ipswich at 3.34 the bet will be processed.
+In this Matchbook example, I’ve asked for 3.34 on Ipswich instead.
+My bet will now be logged as an Unmatched Bet, but as soon as a fellow customer is happy to lay Ipswich at 3.34 the bet will be processed.